LevitatingBusinessMan/rulox/README.md

 Edit:
 Couple days in and I discovered [Crystal](https://crystal-lang.org/) which is objectively far superior than ruby, I might rewrite to crystal later.
-This means I could write the standard library in C with relative ease.
+This means I could write a standard library in C with relative ease.

 Although I tried to stay close to the `jlox` code, some things just look cooler in Ruby, and I am a sucker for good looking code.
 Aside from that I am more into FP than OOP so don't expect too many classes.